peteramckay/desmond/readme.md

 # Desmond (Beta)

-Desmond is a responsive, Bootstrap-based theme for static web pages.
-We use it in production at https://indizr.com
+Desmond is the responsive, Bootstrap-based design theme for <a href="https://indizr.com">indizr.com</a>.

+Please note: Our site is currently under re-design, so Desmond is as well.
+It's very much a work in progress, so probably not production-ready for your project.

+Our current workflow is essentially to iterate our website, then contribute changes back to Desmond as we go.
+The hope is that over time, it should thus get fleshed out as a framework unto itself.

 Desmond is, and always will be, free to use under MIT license.
-It is under active development, so we welcome feedback, pull requests, bug reports, etc. via https://github.com/indizr/desmond/
+We welcome feedback, pull requests, bug reports, and other collaboration via GitHub.

 Peter A. McKay
 Founder